jko1/chef-repo/README.md

 Overview
 ========
+This contains custom cookbooks for using Chef to automate NetApp Cluster Data ONTAP management.

 There is a cookbook for commands on the VSIM (simulates NetApp nodes).
 There is also another cookbook for setting up VSIMs in High Availability mode for AWS.
 View the ChefGuidelines.pdf for more information.